 Most people, when asked about dying, will say that what they want is a peaceful and pain free death.
 This is usually possible with the right care and treatment.
 This makes the thought of death far less frightening.
 Your GP, district nurses, and hospital doctors and nurses will all try to control any symptoms that you have and keep you as comfortable as possible.
 They may also refer you to a palliative care team for specialist care.

 Palliative care offers relief, support, and comfort to patients and their family and friends.
 It involves caring for your physical, emotional, psychological, and spiritual needs in the best way possible.
 The palliative care team is made up of

 - Pastoral care workers

-- Other health care professionals, such as dieticians and physiotherapists
+- Other health care professionals, such as dieticians, physiotherapists and counsellors

 The palliative care team work together to give you relief from pain and other symptoms of your cancer.
-They will offer you a support system that allows you to live your life as fully as possible until you die.
+They will offer you a support system that aims to allow you to live your life as fully as possible until you die.
 They will also support your friends and relatives to help them cope during your illness, and after you die.

 Not everyone with a terminal illness has pain.
 But if you do it can be very stressful and frightening.
 Many people are frightened that their final days will be spent in pain.
 They worry that the pain can’t be controlled without distressing side effects such as drowsiness, addiction and losing control.
 But it is usually possible to control pain and other symptoms without uncomfortable side effects.